Sandra Newman

 Her fifth novel, The Men (2022), published by Grove Atlantic, recounts a story in which all people with a Y chromosome vanish from the face of the Earth.
 The book was controversial, with some critical of its focus on biology and exclusion of trans women.
 However, in The Telegraph, Claire Allfree cites discussion of trans women in the book, and in Publishers Weekly, David Varno says "The Men is at once accessible and surprisingly complex," and notes that "trans characters do feature in it."
 In a review for The Times, Jessa Crispin described The Men as "the most ill-conceived and badly executed novel of the year".
 In Financial Times, Erica Wagner wrote that the novel was a "confused and confusing book, a tangled mess of threads that never knit up into a satisfying whole."
 In The Spectator, Sarah Ditum called The Men "a gripping, haunting novel," and in The Telegraph, Nina Power called it "compelling and enjoyable."

+Her sixth novel, Julia (2023), published by Granta in the UK and Mariner Books in the US, and written at the request of George Orwell's estate, revisits the events of the dystopian classic 1984 through the eyes of Winston Smith's love interest, Julia.
+The LA Times called the book "a stunning look into what happens when a person of strength faces the worst in humanity, as well as a perfect specimen of derivative art".
+The Financial Times called it "a richly envisaged, frightening dystopia, wholly alive to Orwell's text", while Erica Wagner dubbed it a "masterpiece" in The Telegraph.